Arvida Byström

 “Wink” is layered, immersing visitors in Byström’s dreamlike world, where physical and digital realities blur, but where numerous links to art history can be found.
 “Wink” is about digital softness, but also digital resistance,” says Byström.
 “It’s a play on how we present ourselves online—a moment of connection, an algorithmic suggestion, a knowing glance between strangers on the internet.
 It’s an invitation to explore femininity beyond the filter.”

 Arvida Byström’s work has been exhibited internationally and featured in collaborations with leading cultural institutions and brands such Horsens Art Museum in Denmark, Fotografiska Berlin and New York, V&A Londen.
-Currently her solo exhibition ‘Who’s your Daddy’ is on view at OK Linz.
+Her latest solo exhibition ‘Who’s your Daddy’ is now on view at OK Linz in Austria.

 PLUS-ONE Projects